Davi Kopenawa Yanomami

 Davi Kopenawa Yanomami, name also written Davi Kobenawä Yanomamö (born Toototobi, Brazil, c.
-1956), is a Yanomami shaman and Portuguese-speaking spokesperson for the Yanomami People in Brazil.
+1956), is a Yanomami shaman and Portuguese-speaking spokesperson for the Yanomami people in Brazil.
 He became known for his advocacy regarding tribal issues and Amazon rainforest conservation when the tribal rights organization Survival International invited him to accept the Right Livelihood Award on its behalf in 1989.
-In 2019, Yanomami and the Hutukara Yanomami Association were also awarded the Right Livelihood Award.
-Yanomami spoke to both the British and Swedish parliaments about the catastrophic impact on Yanomami health as a consequence of the illegal invasion of their land by 40,000 ‘garimpeiros’ or goldminers.
-Prince Charles publicly called the situation ‘genocide’.
-In a seven-year period from 1987 to 1993 one fifth of the Yanomami died from malaria and other diseases transmitted by the miners.
+Since then, Kopenawa has traveled around the globe to speak on the catastrophic consequences of the invasion of Yanomami land and the destruction of the Amazon rainforest.
+As part of his advocacy for the Yanomami people and against extractivist exploitation, Kopenawa has co-authored and contributed to multiple published books that have been translated to multiple languages.

 His nickname ‘Kopenawa’ (hornet) was given to him in recognition of his ability to fight for his people.

 Early life and education

 Davi Kopenawa Yanomami was born near the Rio Toototobi near the border of Venezuela.
 He learned Portuguese from a Christian mission run by New Tribes Mission, an American evangelical organization specializing in the proselytization of isolated peoples.
-The acquisition of Portuguese language proficiency (then rare among the Yanomami) enabled Yanomami to interact with Brazil's Lusophone majority both directly and through the mass media.
+The acquisition of Portuguese language proficiency (then rare among the Yanomami) enabled Kopenawa to interact with Brazil's Lusophone majority both directly and through the mass media.

 In his own words translated from Portuguese:

-Yanomami is the son-in-law of another traditional tribal leader with whom he apprenticed to be a shaman.
+Kopenawa is the son-in-law of another traditional tribal leader with whom he apprenticed to be a shaman.
 His wife lost much of her family to measles and other diseases brought to the area in the 1970s by road construction crews and garimpeiros (small-time gold miners).
-Yanomami has mentioned this as part of his personal motivation to speak out on his people's behalf.
-Yanomami was orphaned as a child when his parents died from diseases transmitted by outsiders.
+Kopenawa has mentioned this as part of his personal motivation to speak out on his people's behalf.
+Kopenawa was orphaned as a child when his parents died from diseases transmitted by outsiders.